16 Best Cheap Places to Travel in March

 The seaside town of Tulum, Mexico on the Yucatan peninsula is a perfect vacation spot for March travel, especially for those looking for a luxury vacation on the cheap.
 December and January are the most popular tourist months for this hidden Mexican paradise.
 In March, hotel and airfare rates drop, so the luxury resorts that might be out of reach other times of the year are more affordable.
 The smaller hotels that are slightly cheaper other times of the year will also have discounted rates.

 Tulum has a nice mix of things to do, and it is a fun alternative to other more populated Mexican beach destinations.
 Relaxing on the Playa Paraiso beach and listening to the Caribbean Sea is a top activity in Tulum.
-You can also plan excursions with fewer people to the Mayan ruins in the area; snorkeling in the underground caverns, called cenotes; and visiting the Sian Ka'an Biosphere Reserve.
+You can also plan excursions with fewer people to the Mayan ruins in the area; go snorkeling in the underground caverns, called cenotes; and visit the Sian Ka'an Biosphere Reserve.